Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/google-cloud-storage-export.md

 Data is exported hourly as zipped archive JSON files.
 Each file contains one merged Amplitude ID JSON object per line.

-File names will have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (ie. `server_upload_time`):
+File names have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (for example `server_upload_time`):

 `-OrgID_yyyy-MM-dd_H.json.gz`

-For example, data uploaded to this project, on Jan 25, 2020, between 5pm and 6pm UTC, will be found in the file:
+For example, data uploaded to this project, on Jan 25, 2020, between 5pm and 6pm UTC, is found in the file:

 `-189524_2020-01-25_17.json.gz`